TonyDeRosia/evennia-minimud/README.md

 I set this up to make it reasonably easy to install and set up, but I had to make a decision between "write a bunch more code" and "add a couple more steps" and since my goal was to write *less* code....
 Well, you've got a couple more steps.

+First, make sure **Python 3.12 or newer** and git are available on your command line.
+If your system ships with an older Python, upgrade before continuing.
+Windows installers can be found on the [Python downloads page](https://www.python.org/downloads/).
+Linux and Mac users can install through their package manager (for example `sudo apt install python3.12 python3.12-venv` or `brew install python@3.12`) or by using [pyenv](https://github.com/pyenv/pyenv).

-First, you need to install Python 3.12 and have git in your command line.
-Then, cd to your programming folder (or make one and cd in) and follow these steps to download and install:
+Once Python 3.12 is installed, cd to your programming folder (or make one and cd in) and follow these steps to download and install:

 *(If you know what any of the steps do and want to do them differently, feel free.)*